New Safe Return - Stage 1 - Law Library Access, Hours, Services

 Contact Us - We are here to help!

-- For circulation-related questions, including scanning requests, please email AskCirculation.
+- For circulation-related questions, including scanning requests, please email AskCirculation(link sends e-mail).
 You also can call the Circulation desk at 520-626-8023.
-The Circulation desk phone is answered Monday - Friday 9am - 3pm.
+The Circulation desk phone is answered Monday - Friday 9am - 4pm.

-- For reference questions, or to set up a one-on-one Zoom meeting for research assistance with a Library Fellow or Law Librarian, please send an email to AskLawRef.
+- For reference questions, or to set up a one-on-one Zoom meeting for research assistance with a Library Fellow or Law Librarian, please send an email to AskLawRef(link sends e-mail).